 You made it to this sacred cyberspace!
 We’re sure glad you found us here and we’d love to meet you in person!
 We gather together quite often as you’ll see in the news feed below.
 You’ll find that we are committed to reaching out to our community, Christ-centered education for all ages, caring for those who call QUMC home, and weekly gathering to give God thanks for the blessings of life!

 Please consider joining us at any of the events listed below.
-Especially consider joining us in worshiping God on Sunday Mornings at either 8:30 or 10:30.
+Especially consider joining us in worshiping God on Sunday Mornings!
+Beginning September 10, 2017, we will follow a NEW format: worship services will be at 8:30 or 10:15 AM with adult education class or coffee fellowship at 9:30 AM.
+Sunday School is offered during the 10:15 service.
 If you are interested in celebrating the Lord’s Supper (Communion or Eucharist as some call it), we share that together every 8:30 service and on the first Sunday of every month at the 10:30 service.
 If you prefer worship with choral leadership, perhaps you’d like our 10:30 service!

 We pray that you’ll sense the warm presence of hospitality and kindness when you enter for worship!
 Please contact us if you have any questions ahead of visiting us!

 Please read and distribute this pastoral letter as needed!